aiven/devportal/docs/products/opensearch/howto/saml-sso-authentication.rst

-Enable SAML SSo authentication via Aiven Console
+Enable SAML SSO authentication via Aiven Console
 --------------------------------------------------
 To enable SAML authentication for your Aiven for OpenSearch service, follow these steps: